BKNorton/ItemInventoryApp/README.md

   8. Click on GetItemHistory for Items
      - Use the same Item id you used to create the previous Checkouts and execute to see Items Checkouts

+# Updates
+  I am currently in the process of shifting this project into a .net maui project.
+I plan to either connect the .net maui app to this api or (most likely) will recreate this database using Azure.
+Check back soon for more updates.